Wizna/Wizna.github.io/_posts/Coding/JS-HTML-CSS/2017-6-14-How Did I Create a Directory for My Blogs.md

 </div>
 ```

-The paths are shown in <span>, the last element is the filename while the others are the subfolders' name.
+The paths are shown in `<span>`s, the last element is the filename while the others are the subfolders' name.
 Spaces in the filename and folder name are changed into %20.

 Note that empty subfolders in the _posts will not show up, since Jekyll only iterates through md files.

-Then we use JavaScript to modify the page when document is ready, the first step is to construct a tree from the url of posts:
+Then we use JavaScript to modify the page when document is ready, the first step is to construct a tree from the URL of posts:

 ```javascript
 function getDirectoryStructure() {